-{It is worth stressing that there is no quantum feed-back control in the approach of $(H,\rho)$-induced dynamics, except that an at qualitative level.
-The main technical reason for the use of a rule $\rho$ relies on the need of having in each time subinterval time--independent linear Heisenberg equations, so to limit the computational complexity for systems involving a high number of fermionic or bosonic modes.
+{It is worth stressing that there is no quantum feedback control in the approach of $(H,\rho)$-induced dynamics, except that at a qualitative level.
+The main technical reason for the use of a rule $\rho$ relies on the need to have, in each time subinterval, time-independent linear Heisenberg equations, so as to limit the computational complexity for systems involving a large number of fermionic or bosonic modes.
 This approach allows us to modify some of the parameters entering the Hamiltonian according to the evolution of the system.
-In \cite{HRO2}, we showed that this approach can provide similar results to the ones derived when considering open quantum systems or in the case where the Hamiltonian is time-dependent (see also \cite{DSGO2020}).
+In \cite{HRO2}, we showed that this approach can provide similar results to the ones derived when considering open quantum systems or in the case where the Hamiltonian is time-dependent (see also~\cite{DSGO2020}).
 The remarkable effect of the approach, besides keeping low the computational complexity, is that of producing time evolutions usually approaching some equilibrium state, even for finite-dimensional systems.
 Then, the $(H,\rho)$-induced dynamics can be seen as an alternative to other existing methods usually adopted in the literature to describe systems that, after some transient, reach an equilibrium. }

 To introduce our rules, let us define